jkristell/infrared/README.md

 ### The bad
   - The API is to be considered WIP and will evolve as find add new features and correct all mistakes done by me previously :).
-  - The tools for capturing remotes is not there yet
+  - The tools for capturing remotes is not great yet
-  - Only supports NEC
+  - Only supports the NEC protocol

 ## Tested with
     - Tested with a st32f401re and bluepill boards